liquid-labs/react-viewport-context/README.md

 The exact information tracked is determanide by the plugins passed to the component.
 You can use the [breakpointPlugin](#breakpointPlugin) directly or use [makeScreenPlugin](#makeScreenPlugin) or one of the related  `makePluginX` or group plugin methods to generate plugins for specific data.

+The `pollInterval` is used when tracking `window.screenX`/`screenY` (or there aliases, `screenLeft` and `screenTop`).
+Because there is no event that tells us when the browser window (as a whole) is dragged around, we have to check it's position periodically.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |